NiklasTiede/CheatSheet-Linux/README.md

 file1.go  file2.go  file3.py
 ```

-The lesser known extended globbing (like `*(pattern)`), is used more commonly in shell scipting than in interactive shell sessions.
+The lesser known extended globbing (like `*(pattern)`), is used more commonly in shell scripting than in interactive shell sessions.
 The same applies for brace, variable and arithmetic expansions which are explained within the [Shell Scripting](#shell-scripting) section.

 **[⬆ back to top](#contents)**